localhost-Security/HTB-Emdee-five-for-life-Solution/README.md

 # HTB Emdee five for life Solution
-Python script to solve the `Emdee five for life` Challange on https://hackthebox.eu
+Python script to solve the `Emdee five for life` Challenge on https://hackthebox.eu

 Before running do `pip install bs4`